Chapter 27: Masters of War

 She smiled.
 It looked sad.
 “Obviously.”

-74 hesitated.
+74 hesitated, then showed her his arm.
 “Do you know how this happened?”

 “I only know the things you know.”
 She walked over to stand beside him.
 He felt her there.
+Not as a warmth, but as a distortion in space.
 “I’m a projection of your subconscious.”

 “The fire was red.
 You were afraid.”
 She stared into the mirror; now 74 could see her beside him, sad and terrible and false.
 “Do you miss me?”